telerik/blazor-docs/knowledge-base/grid-hide-pager-when-no-data.md

 If there are no items, the Grid pager will show "Page 1 of 0" and "0 - 0 of 0 items".

-It is possible to hide the pager or some pager elements when there are no items.
-There are two ways to do this:
+When the Grid has no items, you can hide the pager or some pager elements in two ways:

 * Enable and disable [`Pageable`]({%slug components/grid/features/paging%}) conditionally.
 * Apply a CSS `Class` conditionally and use it to [hide parts of the pager or the whole pager]({%slug themes-override%}).